 They used dried cranberries which I switched out for fresh fruit to reduce the carb count somewhat.
 Halved grapes, sliced strawberries and mandarin oranges work nicely.
 This was the first time I used blueberries and we liked those as well.
 I prefer Brianna’s poppyseed dressing and look for it when I start yearning for this dish.
-Using other brands doesn’t quite produce the same good flavor.
-This recipe is good with a deli roasted chicken.
-Or you can poach the chicken by bringing water to boil in a shallow pan and slipping in a couple of thawed chicken breasts and cooking until done.
+You can poach the chicken by bringing water to boil in a shallow pan and slipping in a couple of thawed chicken breasts and cooking until done.
+Better is the flavor from a deli roasted chicken, perfect for using leftovers.
 Or use the tabletop grill.
 I laid thawed two chicken breasts on the grill which had preheated a couple of minutes.
 About five minutes and they were done.
-Grilling the chicken added a bit of new dimension to the flavor of the salad.
+Grilling the chicken also adds new dimension to the flavor of the salad.
 I prefer to use the mini farafelle (bowtie) pasta, cooked al dente (almost not quite fully cooked).

 This makes 6-8 servings.
 This recipe can be halved easily.
 Use half the Brianna poppyseed dressing, or one cup.
 Add more if salad seems dry.